chaotic-cx/chaotic-manager/README.md

 #### Live-updating logs

-Logs are live-updating and can be viewed in real-time via the web server.
+Logs are live-updating and can be viewed in real time via the web server.
 In case GitLab is used and `PACKAGE_REPOS_NOTIFIERS` is set, an external CI stage will be created for every package scheduled during the CI run, linking to the log.

 #### Prometheus metrics

 Prometheus metrics are available at the `/metrics` endpoint of the web server.
-Currently, we collect default `prom-client` metrics as well as statistics about total event count of each build status (failed, successful, already-built, timed out) as well as metrics about overall build times.
+Currently, we collect default `prom-client` metrics as well as statistics about the total event count of each build status
+(failed, successful, already-built, timed out) as well as metrics about overall build times.
-These can be collected via a Prometheus instance and then be visualized using Grafana.
+These can be collected via a Prometheus instance and then visualized using Grafana.

 ## How to contribute

 - [Create a fork of this repository](https://gitlab.com/garuda-linux/tools/chaotic-manager/-/forks/new).
 - Clone your fork locally ([short git tutorial](https://rogerdudler.github.io/git-guide/)).
 - Add the desired changes to the source code
 - Commit using a [conventional commit message](https://www.conventionalcommits.org/en/v1.0.0/#summary) and push any changes back to your fork.
 This is crucial as it allows our CI to generate changelogs easily.
   - The [commitizen](https://github.com/commitizen-tools/commitizen) application helps with creating a fitting commit message.
-    - You can install it via [pip](https://pip.pypa.io/) as there is currently no package in Arch repos: `pip install --user -U Commitizen`.
+  - You can install it via [pip](https://pip.pypa.io/) as there is currently no package in Arch
+    repos: `pip install --user -U Commitizen`.
   - Then proceed by running `cz commit` in the cloned folder.
 - [Create a new merge request at our main repository](https://gitlab.com/garuda-linux/tools/chaotic-manager/-/merge_requests/new).
 - Check if any of the pipeline runs fail and apply eventual suggestions.

 ## Development setup